JoshMiles/tccsite/docs/P02/20-to-29-Case-Files/21-File-Notes/14-TE_S_RESPONSE_TO_DEFENSE_MOTION.md

 -  At the time your affiant authored affidavit and search warrant # SW2013-70. the request for call data records related to Alan Smith's cell phone was from 1/1/2013 through 2/22/2013.
 - Since that warrant was authored, Investigators have determined several reasons to request call data records further back in time.

-- While analyzing forensic electronic reports (from Alan Smith's cell phone), Investigators noticed a deteriorating shift in Alan Smith's text conversations regarding Susann Smith.
+- <span style="background:rgba(240, 200, 0, 0.2)">While analyzing forensic electronic reports (from Alan Smith's cell phone), Investigators noticed a deteriorating shift in Alan Smith's text conversations regarding Susann Smith. </span>
-- On 10/18/2012 Alan had a text conversation with his aunt, who lives in Oklahoma, regarding Thanksgiving plans.
+- <span style="background:rgba(240, 200, 0, 0.2)"> On 10/18/2012 Alan had a text conversation with his aunt, who lives in Oklahoma, regarding Thanksgiving plans.</span>
-- On one of the texts, Alan writes:
+- <span style="background:rgba(240, 200, 0, 0.2)">On one of the texts, Alan writes:</span>

 >[!quote] Alan Smith's text message
 >Point is, Susann is playing very dirty.
 She lied about a number of things to the court, in order to limit my time with them to every other weekend.

-- Several texts later, Alan's aunt asks,
+- <span style="background:rgba(240, 200, 0, 0.2)">Several texts later, Alan's aunt asks,</span>

 >[!quote] Alan's Aunt's text message
 >Here's an auntie question.
 Are you and Suzzanne on civil terms?

-- Alan replied:
+- <span style="background:rgba(240, 200, 0, 0.2)">Alan replied:</span>

 >[!quote] Alan Smith's text message
 >How could it possibly be civil to steal my kids?

-- Later in the thread, Alan texts:
+- <span style="background:rgba(240, 200, 0, 0.2)">Later in the thread, Alan texts: </span>

 >[!quote] Alan Smith's text message
 >Aunt Brenda, she hoodwinked us.
 She says that the kids get disturbed in anticipation of visiting me.
 That way, they spend minimum overnights with me, and she gets maximum money from me.
 She has threatened me a number of times about what may happen if I argue for more time with the kids.

-- When his aunt asks what the threat is, Alan responded:
+- <span style="background:rgba(240, 200, 0, 0.2)">When his aunt asks what the threat is, Alan responded:</span>

 >[!quote] Alan Smith's text message
 >Relocation to Germany.

-- Later in the same conversation, Alan texts:
+- <span style="background:rgba(240, 200, 0, 0.2)">Later in the same conversation, Alan texts:</span>

 >[!quote] Alan Smith's text message
 >My behavior last Thanksgiving is called Abused Spouse Syndrome.

-- On 11/02/12 Alan sent texts to a co-worker asking for his declaration "really soon" as he is "thinking about changing lawyers again"
+- <span style="background:rgba(240, 200, 0, 0.2)">On 11/02/12 Alan sent texts to a co-worker asking for his declaration "really soon" as he is "thinking about changing lawyers again"</span>
-- On 11/03/2012 he sent a text to his father asking for both declarations by Tuesday.
+- <span style="background:rgba(240, 200, 0, 0.2)">On 11/03/2012 he sent a text to his father asking for both declarations by Tuesday.</span>
-- On 11/05/2012 Alan texts the same co-worker:
+- <span style="background:rgba(240, 200, 0, 0.2)">On 11/05/2012 Alan texts the same co-worker:</span>

 >[!quote] Alan Smith's text message
 >I've just spoken with a forensic psychologist who can challenge S's parenting in court.
 Need those declarations!
 Let's make this happen now.

-- On 11/06/2012 he sends a text to an unidentified subject stating:
+- <span style="background:rgba(240, 200, 0, 0.2)">On 11/06/2012 he sends a text to an unidentified subject stating:</span>

 >[!quote] Alan Smith's text message
 >Heya, good news: I talked to a forensic psychologist last night.
 He may be able to help me rescue the kids :)

-- On 11/9/2012 Alan has a text conversation with his sister where Alan texts that he is "fighting to protect the kids.
-Felix not doing well".
+- <span style="background:rgba(240, 200, 0, 0.2)">On 11/9/2012 Alan has a text conversation with his sister where Alan texts that he is "fighting to protect the kids.
+Felix not doing well".</span>
-- Alan says Felix has "Attachment anxiety and low self esteem.
-Su barks BAD BOY"
+- <span style="background:rgba(240, 200, 0, 0.2)">Alan says Felix has "Attachment anxiety and low self esteem.
+Su barks BAD BOY"</span>
 - Later that same day, Alan texts with a friend and says:

 >[!quote] Alan Smith's text message